andrew/ultimate-awesome/README.md

 - [awesome-substack](https://github.com/awesomelistsio/awesome-substack) - A curated list of awesome tools, tips, guides, and resources for writers, publishers, and creators using Substack.
 - [awesome-tailwindcss](https://github.com/awesomelistsio/awesome-tailwindcss) - A curated list of awesome tools, components, templates, and resources for Tailwind CSS.
 - [awesome-test-automation](https://github.com/awesomelistsio/awesome-test-automation) - A curated list of awesome frameworks, tools, libraries, and resources for automating software testing.
-- [awesome-testing](https://github.com/awesomelistsio/awesome-testing) - A curated list of awesome testing frameworks, tools, libraries, and resources for all levels of software testing.
 - [awesome-threat-intelligence](https://github.com/awesomelistsio/awesome-threat-intelligence) - A curated list of high-quality threat intelligence resources, feeds, platforms, and tools to help detect, analyze, and respond to cybersecurity threats.
 - [awesome-typescript](https://github.com/awesomelistsio/awesome-typescript) - A curated list of tools, libraries, frameworks, and resources for TypeScript.
 - [awesome-vscode](https://github.com/awesomelistsio/awesome-vscode) - A curated list of awesome Visual Studio Code extensions, resources, themes, and tools.